-This ultra-easy spaghetti bolognese recipe is 100% authentic thanks to my mamma in law's tips (grazie Marisa!).
-It's also less rich and thick than the heavier Western versions you may have had in the past.
+This ultra-easy spaghetti bolognese recipe is 100% authentic thanks to my mamma in law’s tips (grazie Marisa!).
+It’s also less rich and thick than the heavier Westernised versions you might have bought in the past.

 You see the real Italian way of making spaghetti sauce is this: heavy on the meat but easy on the tomatoes.
 In short, it’s all about the flesh!

 ‘Spag bol’ – as it’s called in England – is also a healthy feast: the succulent beef provides a protein fix, the rest of the sauce is packed with vitamins (and lycopene – good for guys), and of course there’s the carb-friendly swirling spaghetti (or linguine works too – above).

 And finally… after you’ve made this spaghetti bolognese recipe once, you’ll have the skills needed to tackle your first meat lasagna – as their tomato sauces are very similar.

 1 stick of celery (washed & roughly chopped)